 Next, it’s time for a walk along the sea to Galerija Mestrovic, about 30 minutes outside the center by foot (and it’s a lovely walk, so you should walk!).
 Take in the views of olive trees and villas and the sea as you go, and enjoy the beautiful museum filled with sculptures and carvings by the renowned artist.
 He planned this spot as his retirement home, but ended up heading to the US after World War II.
 The art is gorgeous, but so are the views over the sea with the islands in the distance.

 If you’re not the type to sit on a beach all day, I don’t understand you as a person but hey, you have options too.
-Head out away from town and walk all around the beautiful peninsula of Marjan Forest park, where you can check out the hills and beaches around the point.
-You can climb up the slippery steps of the Marjan Stairs for a high-level view of Split, if you’re so inclined (I am more of a fan of reclining but you gotta be true to yourself).
+Head out away from town and walk all around the beautiful peninsula of Marjan Hill, Split’s biggest park, where you can check out the hills and beaches around the point.
+You can climb up the slippery steps of the Marjan Stairs for the best views in Split, if you’re so inclined, and even grab a coffee there to recover.

-Eat: For a pre-dinner drink, head to Sidi Bar in the port for an Aperol spritz with a sea view – only 29 kuna.
+Eat: For a pre-dinner drink, head to Basta in the port for an Aperol spritz with a sea view.
 This is also prime sunset strolling territory for the locals, including teenage boys whipping around on bikes, elderly women walking tiny dogs, and local families out taking the air.
 Plus the boat views are unbeatable.

-Go for dinner at La Bokeria in the old town to complete your day in the Palace – they have an incredible list of Croatian wines, which are wonderful.
-Plus lots of tapas made from local Croatian products, and an ever-changing menu reflecting everything that’s fresh.
-Add in the friendly waiters and the beautiful setting in an old square, and it’s heaven.
-It’s a bit of a splurge – but worth it for your final night.
+Go for dinner at Villa Spiza in the old town to complete your day in the Palace – they have an ever-changing menu reflecting everything that’s fresh in the markets that day, and wallet-friendly prices.
+Add in the friendly waiters and the beautiful setting in the palace, and it’s heaven.

 Split is the second-largest city in Croatia, so it has an international airport and a pretty extensive bus network that can get you anywhere you need to go for cheap.
 A cab from the airport is about 30 euros (yikes) so I prefer to take the local bus for 30 kuna, or 5 euro, instead.